Saburian Air Force Base, Africa

 Campbell furtively looked around.
 What bad luck that overnight, they had traveled from dusty sites of conflicts millennia ago in Greece — to this place where boys George’s age were still warriors.

-Hopefully, Elise would get the necklace with the biomatrix amber beads.
+Hopefully, Sheraton would get the necklace with the two beads.

 Their last conversation had hardly been romantic.

-“After his affair with the officer’s wife,” she had complained about his friend, “he just gets a pass while the young woman goes back to China, maybe pregnant too.
+“After his affair with the officer’s wife,” she had complained about his pilot friend, “he just gets a pass while the poor young woman goes back to China, maybe pregnant too.
 ‘By who?’ is the joke around here, or that she was lucky to not be Saburian because then she would have been stoned to death.
-Horrid.”
+Horrid!”

 Now the attackers loomed around Campbell.
 The giant bowl of African blue sky over his head turned brilliant white as he felt the blow to the back of his head and then fell into black unconsciousness.